sagifogel/file-appender/README.md

    - cd {path to the root directory}
    - `erl -pa {path to the root directory}/out -pa {path to the root directory}`
    -  `file_appender_tests:test().`
-- Via IDEA:
+- Via Intellij:
    - Find the file `file_appender_tests.erl`
-    4. Right click -> Create 'file_appender_tests'... -> Ok
+   - Right click -> Create 'file_appender_tests'... -> Ok
-    5. Run using the play button
+   - Run using the play button